Cold Bay, Alaska: Izembek National Wildlife Refuge

-Approximately 130,000 Pacific black brant, 62,000 emperor geese, 50,000 Taverner's Canada geese, 300,000 ducks, and 80,000 shore birds stop over in the Izembek area during migration and as many as 50,000 Steller's eiders find winter grounds there.
+Approximately 150,000 Pacific black brant, 62,000 emperor geese, 50,000 Taverner's Canada geese, 300,000 ducks, and 80,000 shore birds stop over in the Izembek area during migration and as many as 50,000 Steller's eiders find winter grounds there.

 Government

 Cold Bay was incorporated as a city in January 1982.
 Cold Bay is classified by the state government as a second-class city.
 As such, it is governed by a seven-member city council, which elects the city's mayor from among its membership.
 The current mayor is Harold Kremer.
-The city clerk is currently a vacant position.
+The city clerk is Lorie Pierce.

 Mayors

 The following individuals have served as the mayor of Cold Bay since its incorporation:

 Education

 Cold Bay School

 The Cold Bay School was the community's public grade school, operated by the Aleutians East Borough School District (AEBSD), until its closure in May 2015.
 AEBSD's school board voted to close Cold Bay School following the conclusion of the 2014–2015 school year due to a decline in enrollment, which led to the loss of state funding.
 The school employed one teacher and served between four and nine students in its last years.
 The loss of the school caused an exodus of the remaining school-aged children until, by 2015, only one was left.

 Circa 1978 the school, then a part of the Aleutian Region School District, had two teachers, and 37 students.
 In the 1980s, the school typically enrolled around 30 students.
 In 1985 it reached peak enrollment, with 50 students and four teachers.
 Despite its remote location, the school was involved in state and national activities, such as hosting the military's "Operation Arctic Care" outreach health program in 2002, and by briefly becoming involved with reporting for CNN Student Bureau that same year.

 The school building was used to house passengers of flights which made emergency landings in Cold Bay.